AnonymousRandomPerson/TreeSearch/README.md

 # TreeSearch
-Simple program to search Battle facility sets by Trainer name.
+Simple program to search battle facility sets by Trainer name.

 ## Installation
-* Requires Python 2 and Tkinter.
+* Requires Python 3 and Tkinter.
 * Download the project and run "python main.py".

 ## Use